igorilic/rust-for-smart-time/lessons/01-introduction/C-numbers-and-strings.md

 <br />

 ### The difference between String and &str

 Yes, you will see there are two types of strings you commonly run into.
 So what are they?

 <br />

 #### **String**

-* Well `String` is a heap allocated (heap may be a foreign word to you)
+- `String` is a heap allocated
-* String can be mutable
+- String can be mutable

 <br />

 #### **&str**

-* this points to a sequence of utf-8 characters.
+- this points to a sequence of utf-8 characters.
 Its commonly called a slice.
   Its a view into a `String`
-* its immutable
+- its immutable
-* its analogous to `&[u8]`
+- its analogous to `&[u8]`

-So if i say String, i mean `String` and if i say stir i mean `&str` (quick whiteboarding)

 <br />
 <br />